|

 that has deep wind penetration, and as shown in Figure

-effect on peak energy prices is little short of shocking.
+effect on grid energy prices is little short of shocking.
 As

 is the case with most of the rest of the price data, the impact